 What to do

-- Check the email account you have been using to transact with the RTA to ensure it is an individual account that is only accessible by you..
+- Check the email account you have been using to transact with the RTA to ensure it is a unique account that is only used by you.
 If so, no further action is required.

-- If you have previously provided the RTA with a shared or jointly accessible email address, please ensure you update your contact details to include an individual email address.
+- If you have previously provided the RTA with a shared or jointly accessible email address, you must update your contact details to include a unique email address.
 You can do this by:

 Did you know?